ypatel2022/youtube-to-spotify/README.md

 - [Git](https://github.com/git-guides/install-git) must be installed on your computer.

+- [ffmpeg](https://phoenixnap.com/kb/ffmpeg-windows) must be installed on your system.
+Keep note of where it is installed.

 ## Using the Script

 1. Open a terminal of your choice and enter the following commands: